msrasys/nnscaler/docs/source/parallel_module.md

-# Parallel Module
+# Paralleling a Module

-nnScaler can parallelize a `torch.nn.Module` to a parallel module.
-A parallel module is a special `torch.nn.Module` but runs in multiple gpus/nodes.
-All the complexity of distributed training/inferring is hidden from the user.
+nnScaler can transform a `torch.nn.Module` into a parallel module, which is a specialized version of `torch.nn.Module` capable of running across multiple GPUs or nodes.
+This process hides the complexity of distributed training and inference from the user.

-Currently we support three kinds of parallelism: data parallelism, tensor parallelism and pipeline parallelism (model parallelism).
-We can also combine them to get the best performance.
+Currently, we support three kinds of parallelism: data parallelism, tensor parallelism and pipeline parallelism.
+We can also combine them for better performance.

-Data parallelism and tensor parallelism are support for all kinds of module, but pipeline parallelism is only supported for end2end modules for scheduling reason.
+Data parallelism and tensor parallelism can be supported for any module, but pipeline parallelism is only supported for end2end modules for scheduling reason.

 An end2end module is a module which satisfies:
 - the first argument of `module.forward` is the data sample, and every other argument should have default value, and use its default value in `module.forward` function.